jeremira/panda_bot/README.md

 ## Installation

-Clone the project  && install the gem
+Clone the project & install the gem.
+Its not distributed in a distant repo so you'll need to build and install locally.
 ```
 git clone git@gitlab.com:hivency/panda_bot.git
 cd panda_bot
+gem build panda_bot
 gem install panda_bot
 ```